-Global Affirm integration guide
+Global Affirm Integration Guide

 This step-by-step guide outlines how to implement global integration powered by Affirm APIs.